 - you are charged with a crime based on evidence found in the search,

-then you and your California criminal defense attorney can challenge the evidence.
+then you and your criminal defense attorney can challenge the evidence.

-In order to help you better understand when police can legally search your car or truck in California, our California criminal defense attorneys will address the following:
+In order to help you better understand when police can legally search your car or truck, our California criminal defense attorneys will address the following:

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-- When they have obtained a valid search warrant from a California or federal judge;
+- When they have obtained a valid search warrant from a state or federal judge;

 - When you or someone else with control over the vehicle has given them consent to search it;10